 Our Response to COVID-19

-While participating in our events and programs held by Art Therapy Studio (ATS) are consistent with CDC guidelines, participants are encouraged to practice regular hand hygiene, “social distancing” and wear face coverings to reduce the risks of exposure to COVID-19.
-Because COVID-19 is extremely contagious and is spread mainly from person-to-person contact, ATS has put in place preventative measures to reduce the spread of COVID-19.
-However, ATS cannot guarantee that its participants, volunteers, partners, or others in attendance will not become infected with COVID-19.
+Art Therapy Studio (ATS) has made health policies consistent with CDC guidelines for participating in our programs to reduce the risk of exposure to COVID-19.
+However, because COVID-19 is extremely contagious and is spread mainly from person-to-person contact, ATS cannot guarantee that its participants, volunteers, partners, or others in attendance will not become infected with COVID-19.

 As was the case for every organization in 2020, Art Therapy Studio worked to respond to COVID-19 and determine the best way we could support our local community.
 As a result of the State lockdown and the risk of spreading the virus, ATS has suspended our in-person art therapy sessions for much of 2020.